MichaelSasser/matrix-python.github.io/content/docs/contributing/shortcodes.md

 {{< read_coc_alert >}} {{< contributing_alert >}}

-to be able to use a shortcode, you must know, if it takes arguments and where they come from.

-Compared to a Python function, they can basically do the same thing.
-They can:

-- use global variables from the page they are called from or anywhere else.
-- take a predefined number of anonymous arguments
-- take a predefined number of named arguments
-- take a any number of anonymous arguments (`*args`)
-- take a any number of named arguments (`**kwargs`)
-- any combination of that.
-- use no arguments at all

-In addition they can be called or used in different configurations, depending on how the function of the shortcode was implemented.
+To be able to use shortcodes, you must know, how they work.
+They are more or less like typical Python functions.
+They can use global or local variables and take any amount of named or anonymous arguments.

+Depending on how they are called, they might work differently.

-Some of the shortcodes came with Hugo, some with the template and others are created by us.<br /> Our shortcodes are located as `HTML` files in `layouts/shortcodes/`.
-The files have the same name as the shortcodes.
+Some of the shortcodes, we use came with Hugo, a few came with the template and others are created by us.<br />

+Our shortcodes are located as `HTML` files in `layouts/shortcodes/`.
+The name of the `HTML` file sets the name of the shortcodes.

-Because of all of that, this documentation is your best friend.
-In addition if you find a shortcode used in a page on this website, you can copy/paste and adjust it to your need.
+If you find a shortcode used in on page, you can copy/paste and adjust it to your need.

 ## Images